-Within about another 3/4 kilometer from the fountain, the buildings of the next town of Calzadilla de Tera comes into view.
+Within about another 3/4 kilometer from the fountain, the buildings of the next town of Calzadilla de Tera come into view.

-We carried on to the right at the intersection, to stay on-Camino and along the canal.
-No one was interested in walking out of the way to see sights or find a café.
+Otherwise, turn right just before that canal, to stay on-Camino and along the canal to bypass the town to the north.
+No one was interested in walking out of the way to see sights or find a café so we carried on.

 Right along the Camino, on the other side of the canal, just before leaving town is the Pension Lar Do Vento (+34 607 25 16 99) that has two rooms to inquire about, if you are interested.